mdwhatcott/pyspecs/README.md

 from the root of your project.
 The script will execute all specs in .py files ending in 'test.py' or 'tests.py' or beginning with 'test'.

-To begin an auto-test loop (runs all specs anytime a .py file is saved):
+To run all tests once:

     $ run_pyspecs.py

-To run all tests once:
+To begin an auto-test loop (runs all specs anytime a .py file is saved):

-    $ pyspecs_.py  # note the trailing underscore
+    $ run_pyspecs.py -w

 ### Complete Example

-There's a complete example of specs, code, and output in the [examples folder](https://github.com/mdwhatcott/pyspecs/tree/master/examples).
+There are some complete examples of specs, code, and output in the [examples folder](https://github.com/mdwhatcott/pyspecs/tree/master/examples).